 We’d be taking photos too! 📷: @victor.racariu)

 Famous for Flamenco dancing and the cobbled streets of the city’s old town, Seville has (dare we say it) a more authentic Spanish feel to the city.
-Spend your weekends in Plaza de Espana wandering along the gorgeous winding river and admiring the historic architecture.
+Spend your weekends in Plaza de Espana wandering along the gorgeous winding river and admiring the historic architecture while you study abroad.

 My host family called the culture ‘street culture’ in the sense that everyone is always out, meeting with their families and neighbors at local bars and restaurants, the whole neighborhood knows each other and it’s so tightly connected.
 No one ever sits at home and watches TV, everyone’s always out getting beers with people or just sitting in cafes for hours at a time.